Sickle Cell Anemia

 Microscopic view of SCD: Anisopoikilocytosis and characteristic sickled erythrocytes in a peripheral blood smear.

 There will be a positive sickle solubility test.
 Elevated bilirubin and raised serum lactate dehydrogenase when there is high red cell destruction in a crisis.
 PCR will show a positive sickle mutation and infarcts like the brain infarcts can be detected using the Doppler ultrasonography.
-Hemoglobin electrophoresis and high performance liquid chromatography will reveal presence of haemoglobin S and also an elevated Haemoglobin F.
+Hemoglobin electrophoresis and high performance liquid chromatography will reveal presence of hemoglobin S and also an elevated Hemoglobin F.

 Newborn Screening